yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 The helpdesk and knowledgebase are all [volunteer driven](https://support.mozilla.org/en-US/contribute), and people spend hours of their time helping other people use and troubleshoot Mozilla products.

-Mozilla isn't shy about asking for people's help on the Support Mozilla website -  they literally say "save the world from the comfort of your couch".
+Mozilla isn't shy about asking for people's help on the Support Mozilla website -  their website says "save the world from the comfort of your couch".

 Contributors can answer support questions, write help articles, and they can also localize support content.